Mcraze/Covid-19-Analysis/README.md

 - The regional analysis indicates that Europe has been heavily affected, depicted by the red color on the map, emphasizing the need for focused interventions in this region.

 ### Final Conclusion:
+The COVID-19 Weekly Analysis Dashboard provides valuable insights into the global COVID-19 situation.
+With decreasing trends in cases and deaths, it is crucial to continue practicing preventive measures to mitigate the spread of the virus.
+Monitoring and analyzing these metrics on a regular basis will help in making informed decisions to combat the pandemic effectively.